 Other Snakes in Arizona

-There are more than 70 types of snakes that call Arizona home.
-But not to worry, most people live their entire lives in Arizona and never see even one, except maybe at the Phoenix Zoo.
+There are more than 70 types of snakes that call Arizona home, but most people live their entire lives in Arizona and never see even one, except maybe at the Phoenix Zoo.

 What to Do If You Are Bitten

 Don't take out your pocketknife, cut open the wound and try to suck out the venom.
 That only works in old Western movies and could cause more harm than good.
-The short answer: Go to the hospital immediately.
-Here's more detail on what you should do.
+The short answer: go to the hospital immediately.